- Category: Sex Offender Treatment Providers

 • A minimum of one progress report shall be submitted to the offender's supervising AP&P agent per quarter.

-• Upon termination of the treatment episode, regardless of reason for the termination (successful completion, unsuccessful completion, transferring treatment or maximum benefit), the provider shall complete a Discharge Summary within 20 working days, which will be shared with the offender’s supervising agent.
+• Upon termination of the treatment episode, regardless of reason for the termination (successful completion, unsuccessful completion, transferring treatment or maximum benefit), the provider shall complete a discharge summary within 10 working days, which will be shared with the offender’s supervising agent.
+The summary may also be shared with the offender at the clinician’s discretion.

-Note: It is expected that the treatment program will require at least 12 months to 18 months of weekly individual and group treatment.
-This should be followed by an additional period of at least six months of transitioning to less intensive treatment services, such as attending only individual or only group therapy on a weekly basis.
+Note: It is expected outpatient treatment requires at least 12 to 18 months of weekly individual and group treatment.
+An additional period of up to six months of transitioning to less intensive treatment services, such as attending only individual or only group therapy on a weekly basis.
 Such weekly sessions should be maintained for at least two of the six months, with any decrease in frequency after this to be determined based upon clinical need.
 This may be followed by aftercare, detailed below.

 Intensive outpatient treatment program services: